The Joy of React

 After (re)discovering CSS and learning a new mental model, I was really eager to discover Josh's new course about React.
 Even though I was already confident with my skills, it transformed my vision of how React works on the inside.

-I cannot recommend enough following Josh's teaching, and Joy of React is no exception!
+I cannot recommend enough following Josh's teaching, and The Joy of React is no exception!

 Josh's React course imparts both his love of coding and user experience.
 Every minute detail is handcrafted, including the (React-based!) course platform, pro-quality videos, and well-targeted exercises and projects.
 This is how online courses should be built!